 - Tidemark looking stains

 - Visible salt deposits

-- Discolouration of plaster
+- Discolouration of plaster and damage to decoration

-To get more knowledge on the tell-tale signs of rising damp access our Rising Damp FAQ page or contact our Stirling branch for free advice or to arrange a property survey.
+To get more knowledge on the tell-tale signs of rising damp access our Rising Damp FAQ page or contact our Stirling branch for advice or to arrange a property survey.

 Rising Damp Treatment & Repairs